Canadian League of Composers

-The Canadian League of Composers is an organization formed in 1951 of Canadian composers primarily interested in raising awareness and acceptance of Canadian music.
+The Canadian League of Composers (CLC) is an organization formed in 1951 of Canadian composers primarily interested in raising awareness and acceptance of Canadian music.
 Its activities are overseen and directed by an executive, and by a National Council, a 12-member elected board that aims to equally represent all regions of Canada.
 The league is funded by the SOCAN Foundation, annual member dues, and public donations.

 Formation

 In 1951, John Weinzweig met with fellow composers Harry Somers and Samuel Dolin to discuss the status of professional composers in Canada.
 They wished to raise awareness and acceptance of Canadian music, to be listened to and taken seriously.
 They contacted around a dozen other Canadian composers who shared their desires, and within a year had acquired a federal charter as the Canadian League of Composers (CLC), of which Weinzweig was the first president.
 Though the original members were all from within Weinzweig's circle, the idea of the CLC was to bring composers together to work for a common cause, not to achieve a uniform national style.
 This mindset was much like that of the Group of Seven, 30 years earlier in Canadian art.
 After several decades, national membership had grown to around 300 people and continued to grow steadily throughout the century.